sboday/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.video.closed_captions.hidden``
 *************************************************************

-When a user selects the Closed Captions button to suppress display of the overlay captioning, the browser or mobile app emits a ``edx.video.closed_captions.hidden`` event.
+When a user toggles **Closed Captions** to suppress display of the overlay captioning, the browser or mobile app emits an ``edx.video.closed_captions.hidden`` event.

 **Event Source**: Browser or Mobile